mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 This post is a kind of counterpoint or add-on to Jörg Schad's recent post [*Nobody puts Java in a container*](https://jaxenter.com/nobody-puts-java-container-139373.html).
 I would absolutely recommend reading that for its excellent summary of how container technology affects the JVM today.

 I can't really agree with his title though - lots and lots of people *do* put JVM workloads in containers (spoiler: I have done so on my last several projects - we even [tune for it](https://github.com/fnproject/fdk-java/blob/master/runtime/Dockerfile-jdk9#L6-L18) in [Fn Project](http://fnproject.io)).
 As Jörg points out, when JDK10 is released the support will be even better.

+There is a [significant amount of work](https://bugs.openjdk.java.net/browse/JDK-8146115) going into JDK10 to support containerized JVMs.
 In this post we'll see how the next release of the JDK will be container-aware.

 I'll be using Docker to run the latest build of JDK10.
 For the JDK download, head to [http://jdk.java.net/10/](http://jdk.java.net/10/).
 This will be in OpenJDK 10 as well, but I haven't found a recent enough build - these patches landed in 10+34.
 I am using [this Dockerfile](https://gist.github.com/mjg123/cbdee8a9ecba76ec19853d0ac0269d3d).
 I'll be using a baremetal instance on [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/infrastructure/compute) which comes with 72 cores and 256Gb of RAM.
 Just the kind of place to worry about how best to run lots of things concurrently 😉